fosskers/aura/DESIGN.md

   the release of Aura 2.
 - `aura-git` the same as is currently available.
 Should man page install instructions, etc., be in `Setup.hs` the same as `haskell-aura`?

+## Arch Linux Specifics

+#### ABS Package Building/Installation
+- There is no longer a `-M` option.
+All ABS package interaction is done through `-S`.
+- Installs prebuilt binaries available from Arch servers by default.
+- Build options:
+  - If the user specifies `--build`, the package will be built manually via the ABS.

+#### AUR Package Building/Installation
+- Builds manually by default, as there is no prebuilt alternative for the AUR (by design).

+#### PKGBUILD/Additional Build-file Editing
+- Support for `customizepkg` is dropped, as AUR 3.0 provides dependency information via its API.
+- Users can edit included `.install` files and the **behaviour** of PKGBUILDs with `--edit`.
+This is done after dependency checks have been made via the data from the AUR API.
+Users are urged _not_ to edit dependencies at this point, as only `makepkg`, not Aura, will know about the changes.
+  - If you do want to build a package with different dependencies, consider whether there is value in creating your own forked package for the AUR (named `foo-legacy`, etc.).
+Others may benefit from your effort.
+  - If you are trying to fix a broken package, rather than circumventing the problem by building manually with `makepkg`, please contact the maintainer.

+#### AUR Interaction
+- AUR API calls are moved out of Aura and into a new Hackage package `archlinux-aur` (exposing the `Linux.Arch.Aur` module).
+- It provides conversions to and from JSON data and Haskell data.
+- This is preparation for future versions of Aura that allow use in other Linux distributions by swapping out sections of their back-end (with modules like `Linux.Debian.Repo` etc.)